 USEFUL LEARNING LINKS

-In addition to the work on the class pages, there are additional links below which can be helpful additions to your child's learning.
-The BBC Bitesize programmes and the Oak National Academy initiative have both been launched for the start of the Summer Term and have lots of useful activities.
+The links below can be helpful additions to your child's learning.
+The BBC Bitesize programmes and the Oak National Academy initiative have lots of useful activities.

 Don't forget there are links to additional websites and resources on the Vauxhall Learning Page as well.